-Pain – If defecation is painful, your cat will begin to associate this with his litter tray and avoid the source of pain.
+Pain – If defecation is painful, a cat will begin to associate this with his litter tray and avoid the source of pain.
 The most common causes of pain when defecating are constipation, colitis, intestinal parasites, inflammatory bowel disease, cancer and anal gland problems (blocked or abscessed anal glands).

-Diarrhea can sometimes come on so quickly that your cat doesn’t have the time to make it to the litter tray.
+Diarrhea can sometimes come on so fast that the cat doesn’t have the time to make it to the litter tray.
 Diarrhea is usually a passing (pardon the pun) condition which resolves in time, however, fecal incontinence can occur in cats, especially older ones.
 It is frustrating to live with but isn’t always something which can be treated short of limiting where your cat can go in the house.
 Thankfully fecal incontinence is not something which occurs a lot.

-Declawing pain – Again, pain related but this time it is associated with his feet.
+Declawing pain – Again, pain related but this time it is associated with the feet.
 Some declawed cats can experience a great deal of pain after surgery, and digging in his litter tray can make this worse, leading him to find a softer spot to scratch in (your clothes for example).